LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

     {interactive}(1,4): error CS0266: Cannot implicitly convert type 'double' to 'int'.
     An explicit conversion exists (are you missing a cast?)

-If you really want to possibly lose precision and use a ``double`` to produce an ``int`` result, you *can* do it, but you must be explicit, using a *cast* as the csharp error messages suggest.
+If you really want to possibly lose precision and convert a ``double`` to an ``int`` result, you *can* do it, but you must be explicit, using a *cast* as the csharp error messages suggest.